-These qualifications are made up of units which can feature in one or more of the qualifications in the engineering suite.
-Learners don't have to achieve the units in any particular order but it's worth noting that the content in mandatory Units 1 and 2 underpins the learning in other units (see Appendix C).
+These qualifications are made up of units which can feature in one or more of the qualifications in the Applied Science suite.

+While learners don't have to achieve the other units in any particular order it's worth noting that the content in mandatory Unit 1 underpins the learning in other units.